 If you are nervous about telling the school nurse, a teacher, or another adult about what you need, write it down on a piece of paper or use code words.
 You might say that "it's that time of the month" or that you need some "personal supplies."
 Even better, keep extras in your backpack, locker, or gym bag.

 Oh, no!
 There's blood on the back of your pants — what do you do?
 It happens to just about every girl at some point.
-Sometimes it happens in a place where you aren't at home, so you can't change right away.
+Sometimes it happens when you aren't at home, so you can't change right away.
 But if you are wearing a sweater or jacket, you can take it off and tie it around your waist.
 Then get a fresh tampon or pad so that it doesn't bleed through your pants more than it already has.

 Change as soon as you can.
 You'll need to rinse your underwear and pants with cold water as soon as possible.
 Sometimes, the stain comes out and sometimes it doesn't.
-To avoid this mishap, change your pads and tampons regularly, and keep extras in your backpack or locker.
+To avoid this problem, change your pads and tampons regularly and keep extras in your backpack or locker.

 For extra protection on heavy days, some girls wear a pad with a tampon.
-As added insurance, wear dark-colored underwear and pants during your period.
+You also might want to wear dark-colored underwear and pants during your period.